progmaticltd/homebox/docs/features.md

 Only the security updates are installed, new packages versions still need to be installed manually.

+# Monitoring

+The installer can deploy a complete monitoring solution, [Zabbix](https://zabbix.com).

+- You can set up email or XMPP alerts, on various events.
+- You can add other servers / machines to your monitoring server.
+- You can set-up SMS alerts if, for instance, your internet connection goes down.

+By default, the guest account is deleted, and a strong password is generated.

 # Email features

 ## Digital signature